 START YOUR FRESHMAN YEAR.
 STAY UNTIL YOU GRADUATE

-Student Media is open to any students, staff or faculty at Kent State.
+Student Media is open to any students at Kent State.
 Start as early as your freshman year and get involved in any of dozens of positions across our 10 Student Media partners.
 Gain important experience that will set you apart from your fellow students.
 Come share your voice and gain practical experience to help launch your career.

 FREQUENTLY ASKED QUESTIONS (FAQS)

 How can I become a Student Media leader?

 Leaders of each Student Media partner are selected by the Student Media Board in the fall and spring of each year for the following semester or semesters.
 To be considered, you must be must have at least a verified cumulative 2.25 Grade Point Average at the time of application and maintain a cumulative 2.25 GPA and be in good standing with the University during your term as leader.
 To be a compensated student leader, you must be enrolled in a minimum of eight credit hours as an undergraduate student and a minimum of six as a graduate student during their term.
 You do not need to be majors enrolled in the School of Journalism and Mass Communication.
 Candidates applying for leadership positions in the JMC-co-curricular units must have related experience to be considered an applicant.

 Can I get paid while working for Student Media?

 Yes.
 Student Media offers hundreds of paid positions each semester across our 10 Student Media partners.
 Contact us for more information.

 Can I study abroad and still be involved in Student Media?

 Yes.
 Student Media supports students who opt for a semester abroad.
 Sometimes this can fit into a media outlet’s content plan for that semester.
 Also, studying abroad will not affect your ability to continue on a path to a leadership position, if you so choose.